OADA/oada-docs/rest-specs/REST-API-Examples.md

 }
 ```

-# View Changes for a Resource and Its Children
+# View Changes for a Resource and Its Children (Draft)

-*Example Uses Draft API*

 Frank's application wants to discover all changes that occurred to either the
 given resource or any resource in its tree of children.